yrdsb-peths/hungry-animal-team-a-animal/README.md

 The method setSpeed sets the speed of the Food subclasses when it is called in the subclasses When called, the subclass has to have a variable to have it equal to the speed in the Food abstract class.

+Classes that use Polymorphism & Override: Apple, Cherry The superclass Food contains two subclasses, Apple and Cherry.
+With the use of polymorphism, method overriding, and dynamic binding, we are able to adjust the speed of different subclasses by calling the same method on different objects.
+Through method overriding in particular, we set the speed of cherries to be one level faster than that of the apple while allowing any new subclasses to have a default speed equal to the apple.